shazid007/messmate/README.md

-# messmate
-MessMate is a simple mess management app built with Flutter.
-It helps users track meals, expenses, and payments easily.
-The app keeps mess records organized, calculates meal costs, and provides clear history for all members.
+MessMate is a smart mess management app built with Flutter.
+It helps mess members easily track meals, expenses, and payments in one place.

+Features:

+* Meal tracking (breakfast, lunch, dinner)
+* Expense management with automatic meal-based calculation
+* Payment tracking for each member
+* Member history with date and time
+* Monthly report and balance calculation
+* Clean and simple UI

+MessMate makes shared living easier by keeping all mess records organized and transparent.